Part One: Organising your Research using a Research Document

 Why should you record your research (instead of just reading or taking a few notes)?

 If you do not record your research properly, you can spend hours, days or weeks doing research, and then when you start to write your essay you will find that you have to go back and re-do things, like search for page numbers or correct quotations.
 You must record your research in a way that makes essay writing easier for you.
 It should be accurate, include all the information you need, and give you a chance to record your own ideas and thoughts on the material you are reading as you go along.
 Do not leave this until the end.

 Instead of just taking notes when researching, a better and more efficient way to research is to critically arrange and organise material by typing out all the important information you find.
 You do not need to type out everything, just the critical, relevant and important information for your essay.
 Then you can add your own notes.
-(Make sure you use punctuation marks so that you can differentiate between quotations and your own thoughts and ideas.)
+(Make sure you use punctuation marks so you can see what is a quotation and what are your own words.)

-- You will not have to remember everything you have read; all the important material will already be written down.
+1. You do not have to remember everything you have written, all the important material is written down.

-- When you begin writing your essay, you will have all the information you need to make accurate direct quotations.
+2. When you begin writing your essay you will have all information you need to make accurate direct quotations.

-- You will not make the mistake of writing something in your essay that you think you have thought of yourself, but is in fact something you are remembering from a source word-for-word.
+3. You will not make the mistake of writing something in your essay that you think you have thought of yourself, but is in fact something you are remembering from a book word-for-word.

-- You will still have the opportunity to write your own notes about the sources as you go along, and develop your own ideas.
-However, you will do this in a way that makes it clear what information is from a source, and what information has come from your own ideas.
+4. You still have the opportunity to write your own notes about the sources as you go along, and develop your own ideas.
+But you will do this in a way that makes it clear what is from the book, and what are your own ideas.